Hammad00222/IoT-Projects/TemperatureForecasting/README.md

 ## How to Run

-1. Flash the ESP32 with the firmware in `/firmware`
+1. Connect the ESP32 with your PC
 2. Run the MQTT broker on your local machine or cloud
 3. Collect data for at least a few hours (ideally 5 to 7 days)
-4. Use notebooks in `/notebooks` to train and evaluate prediction models
+4. Use this data to train and evaluate prediction models

 ## Author